-Crochet sweater patterns don’t have to be intimidating!
-Beginner and experienced crocheters alike will find something to love in this compilation of free crochet sweater and cardigan patterns.
+Crochet sweaters don’t have to be intimidating!
+Beginners and experienced makers alike will find something to love in this collection of free sweater and cardigan patterns.

 Each of these modern cardigans, pullovers, hoodies and shrugs requires very little shaping so you can confidently tackle your first (or 50th!) crochet garment.